Quaker History in 8 Minutes

 • 1854 Gurneyite-Wlburite separation in Ohio

-• 1859 Endogamy (marriage only within the faith) ends in Britain
+• 1859 Endogamy (marriage only within the Quaker faith) ends in Britain

 • 1860 Conference held in Archworth, England to consider new forms of foreign missionary work by Friends